ipamaas/test-just-the-docs/README.md

 To develop and test your site inside a container using VS Code, follow these staps:
 1. Type "Ctrl-Shift-P" and enter "Show Remote Menu"
 2. In the "Remote Menu" select "Open Folder in Container ..." and select the "docs" folder
+3. Wait for container created and started for VS Code remote development.
+4. Start Jekyll server by ``bundle exec jekyll serve --livereload``

 ## Release on Github Pages